 Sponsors and collaborators

-Louise can offer comment on women’s careers and the interaction of caring and work.
+Louise can offer comment on caring and social care; gender and work; and careers.

 Course(s) I teach on